fazedankinbank/EldenBlingAutoSliders/README.md

 # Elden Bling Auto Sliders
 Automatically import or export Elden Ring character creation sliders.
 There are three main scenarios where you'll find this program useful:
 - Automatically export your sliders from the game onto the [Elden Bling Sliders](https://eldenblingsliders.com/) website.
 No manual typing required.
-This can even be done on console if you use remote play on your PC.
 [Video](https://youtu.be/7AuwbdmkPG4)
 - Automatically import sliders shared using Elden Bling Sliders into your game.
 [Video](https://youtu.be/eGzAVpAZXio)
   - You'll need the JSON text for the sliders you want to import which you can get by entering the 'JSON Share Code' onto the 'Get JSON' page of [the website](https://eldenblingsliders.com/).
 - Export and import sliders on your PC so that you essentially have more than 15 save slots available.